Himmatwala (2013 film): Plot

-On the other hand, Ravi learns that Padma is in love with Shakti, Narayan Das's son.
-He has his objections, and so has Narayan.
-However, Sher Singh tells Narayan Das that marrying Shakti with Padma would give them an upper hand over Ravi as they can ill-treat Padma and keep Ravi in control.
-Meanwhile, Padma now knows that Ravi, who is living with her, is not the real Ravi, and Ravi died in a road accident.
-Before dying, the real Ravi asked him to take care of his family.
-Padma is initially upset but then reconciles after Ravi saves her life.
+Meanwhile, Ravi finds out that Padma is in love with Shakti, Narayan Das's son.
+They both object.
+However, Sher Singh informs Narayan Das that marrying Shakti to Padma would give them the upper hand over Ravi, as they could mistreat Padma to control him.
+Padma now knows that the man living with her is not the real Ravi, who died in a road accident.
+Before he died, Ravi had asked Sher Singh to look after his family.
+Initially upset, Padma reconciles with Ravi after he saves her life.

-Shortly after Padma and Shakti get married, both the father and son start ill-treating Padma.
-In revenge, Ravi uses Rekha against her own father, just like she advises him.
-After Rekha tells her father, Sher Singh, that she is pregnant with Ravi's child, Sher Singh begs Ravi to marry Rekha.
-Eventually, Ravi punishes Narayan Das and Shakti by making them perform all the household chores.
-He also wins the Sarpanch election, and Sher Singh finally gives all the property documents back to the villagers, which Sher Singh had illegally taken from them before.
+Shortly after Padma and Shakti marry, both father and son start to mistreat her.
+Seeking revenge, Ravi uses Rekha against her own father, just as she advises him to do.
+After Rekha tells her father, Sher Singh, that she is pregnant with Ravi's child, he begs Ravi to marry her.
+Ravi eventually punishes Narayan Das and Shakti by making them do all the household chores.
+He also wins the election for sarpanch, after which Sher Singh finally returns all the property documents that he had illegally taken from the villagers.

-However, Shakti overhears Rekha and Ravi's conversation about the fake pregnancy and that he is not the real Ravi.
-Angered by this information, Sher Singh tries to kill him by bringing 20 fighters from the city.
-While they are beating Ravi, the tiger (which Ravi had fought with) comes and saves his life.
-Ravi then brutally beats Shakti and is about to kill Sher Singh when his mother stops him.

-In the end, Sher Singh, Narayan Das, and Shakti ask for forgiveness from Ravi, Savitri, Padma, and the rest of the villagers.
+However, Shakti overhears Rekha and Ravi discussing the fake pregnancy and realises that Ravi is not who he says he is.
+Enraged by this information, Sher Singh sends twenty of his men to kill Ravi.
+While they are beating him, the same tiger that Ravi had previously fought appears and saves his life.
+Ravi then brutally beats Shakti, but as he is about to kill Sher Singh, his mother stops him.
+Ultimately, Sher Singh, Narayan Das and Shakti ask Ravi, Savitri, Padma and the other villagers for forgiveness.